giantswarm/docs/src/content/guides/creating-your-own-admission-controller/index.md

 As you can see from this tutorial, it is quite easy to implement a simple admission controller.
 Obviously, there is plenty of possibilities to make your cluster secure and harden it (accept known registries, forbid latest tags, ...).

 At the same time, it holds great power, since it can influence the key components running in the cluster.
-As an example, you could block the CNI plugin from runninh in case you commit an error which may lead to the entire cluster being borked.
+As an example, you could block the CNI plugin from running in case you commit an error which may lead to the entire cluster being borked.
 So be careful and try to scope the admission logic to a namespace or a minor set of actions.

 Also, it is good to mention there are already some projects which leverage this pattern to enable high order functionality.
 As an example [gatekeeper](https://github.com/replicatedhq/gatekeeper/) uses admission webhooks to implement a policy engine ([OPA](https://www.openpolicyagent.org/)) to enforce policies over Cloud Native environments.